GnyanaSameera/Sensor-Data-Analysis-Web-App/Project/README.md

 *User Experience*: Clean, responsive interface with drag-and-drop support *Real-Time Feedback*: Instant alerts and charts after upload *Flexibility*: Easy to customize thresholds or add more platforms

+*Screenshots*: I have also uploaded a folder #images# where you can look at the screenshots of the working web app